Description

 Are Black Breasted Red Cubalaya Bantams good for free range?

-They can be active and useful foragers in a safe setup.
-Because they are small, predator protection is especially important.
+They can be active foragers in a safe setup.
+However, because they are small, predator protection is especially important.

 What is the difference between Black Breasted Red Cubalaya Bantam and Wheaten Cubalaya Bantam?